-Arula Ratnakar is a twenty-two-year-old scientist, artist and science fiction writer who is currently studying biology (concentration in neuroscience, minor in architecture) at Carnegie Mellon University.
-Her writing can be found in Clarkesworld Magazine and her artwork can be found in the first issue of Dark Matter Magazine.
+Arula Ratnakar is a scientist, artist, science fiction writer and aspiring astronaut.
+She graduated from Carnegie Mellon University in May 2021, where she studied biology, neuroscience and architecture.
+She now works in a neuroscience lab, where she is interested in studying neurophotonics, the intersection of declarative and procedural memory, and brain simulation science.
+All four of her published stories can be found in Clarkesworld Magazine and her artwork can be found in the first issue of Dark Matter Magazine.
 She is autistic and bisexual.

 As the people began to die, desperation drove us to the depths of the sea for cures.
 We mined mineral-rich vents until the tube worms went extinct, stripped polymetallic nodule fields bare, squeezed sludge out of sea sponges to treat the new diseases, these monstrous incurable plagues, born from our new climate, that spread through […]